measurify/example-car-racing/README.md

     - Adafruit_Sensor

   4. Put the "EdgeEngine_library" inside the "libraries" folder.
 Now the sketch is ready to be compiled and executed by the board.

+  5. Open car_state folder (inside the edge folder in this repository).

  ### Car Manager